-The analysis contained within the 2045 Planning Data Forecast provides important planning insight and offers a glimpse into the potential future of the Greater Akron region, in regards to transportation planning variables.
+The analyses contained within the Planning Data Forecast provides important planning insight and gives us a glimpse into the potential future of the Greater Akron region, in regards to the many important transportation planning variables.
 Each of these variables has a varying degree of impact on the local transportation system.
 Job growth is expected to put additional demand on the existing transportation system.
 The large amount of TAZ-level data generated during the Planning Data Forecast process will be input directly into the regional travel demand model.
 The model will then be able to generate future traffic volumes, congestion, and air quality data with the greatest possible accuracy.